 NHS Boards ensure that the screening service meets the NHS Healthcare Improvement Scotland standards.

 NHS Health Scotland works closely with Cancer Research UK and Bowel Cancer UK.
 Cancer Research UK have produced a Scottish Bowel Screening GP Good Practice guide (external website) to support primary care professionals using the test.

 To support those with learning difficulties and their carers, Bowel Cancer UK have produced a learning disabilities and carers resource.

 - You can download the Bowel Cancer UK screening Carer’s Guide (PDF, 301kb)(external website)

 - You can also download the Bowel Cancer UK bowel screening test Easy Read leaflet (PDF, 769kb)(external website)

 We have produced information about the bowel screening test and instructions on how to complete it.
-Information is available in English, Polish, Simplified Chinese, Traditional Chinese, Urdu and easy-read format.
+Information is available in other languages and Easy Read format.